telekom/pubsub-horizon/docs/quickstart.md

     }
     ```

-    You easily prepare such a configuration by running the following Powershell commands, which also sets the correct custer IP of the Ingress DNS service:
+    You can easily prepare such a configuration by running the following Powershell commands, which will also set the correct cluster IP of the Ingress DNS:

     ```powershell
     $clusterIP = kubectl get -n kube-system service/kube-ingress-dns -o jsonpath="{.spec.clusterIP}"